roblox-linux-wrapper/roblox-linux-wrapper/README.md

 ## Licensing and copyright

-    > MIT License
+#### MIT License

-    Copyright © 2016 Jonathan Alfonso
+##### Copyright © 2016 Jonathan Alfonso

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation file (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-    > Copyright Information
+#### Affiliation Disclaimer
 The red Roblox "R" symbol is property and copyright of 2006-2015 Roblox Corporation.
-I do not claim any ownership, nor affiliation with Roblox, nor its staff or software.
+We do not claim any ownership, nor affiliation with Roblox, nor its staff or software.
 No changes to the core Roblox software are made in this program.
 No proprietary files are bundled in this software.

 ## Spare change?
 If you like my work, you can show your support with donations :)